All About Lessons

 What You Should Expect at Your First Lesson

 For the near term, my lessons are online, so here is how to prepare: Since I use Zoom, FaceTime or Skype, to connect, I’ll need an email (which I most likely already would have), or a Skype user name (mine is jacktuttlemusic).
 If you can, work out the framing of yourself in the camera ahead of time.
 I need to see both the right and left hands.
 I think having our faces visible makes for a more natural lesson.
-I move my instrument and hands up to the camera for closeups if my students that – being mobile that way can help.
 Depending on the student, I may be sending files, (pdfs, sound, or video) possibly right in the moment.
 Since I have two monitors going, this is fairly easy.
 All in all, I think online lessons are working pretty well!

 Words from pre-online: